 In all cases, the laboratory findings are in Toxicological reports that the laboratory makes available to the Medical Examiner, Police Department, and District Attorney.
-Forensic Scientists testify in court regarding the nature, The American Board of

-Forensic Toxicology (ABFT) accredits the laboratory.
+Forensic Scientists testify in court regarding the nature, and interpretation of the laboratory's findings.
+The American Board of Forensic Toxicology (ABFT) accredits the laboratory.